brightbytes/sql-cms/README.md

 ## Future plans, with difficulty levels

-- MIDDLING: Create CustomerWorkflow join-entity and move all parameterization of Transforms (#params & #data_file_id) and DataQualityReports (#params) into CustomerWorkflow#params.
-This so that a single Workflow may be used by multiple Customers with different configuration, especially of Transform DataFiles.
+- DIFFICULT: Create CustomerWorkflow join-entity and associated TransformConfig and DataQualityReportConfig entities, moving all parameterization of Transforms (#params & #data_file_id) and DataQualityReports (#params) into the respective Config classes.
+Change Runs and Notifications to be associated with CustomerWorkflows This so that a single Workflow may be used by multiple Customers with different configuration, especially of Transform DataFiles.
+Since this is a major refactor, I'm hesitant to do it ... but am spiking on it now.
+- EASY: Remove DataFile entity, replacing with Transform (or TransformConfig) attributes/methods.
+This because DataFiles are unlikely to be reused by multiple workflows, and it's a low lift to re-specify if ever they need to be.
+And, it just makes more sense for them to be part of the Transform, since they are.
 - EASY: Add support for uploading local files to an Import DataFile S3 location.
 - EASY: Attain complete BE test coverage (mostly there), and add FE coverage (there's none yet).
 - DIFFICULT: Implement an S3 browser for the Import DataFile Create and Edit pages, so S3 URLs needn't be copy/pasted in.
 (The BE work has commenced in `app/models/s3`.)